CodeMouse92/no-monster-minecraft/README.md

 #### Diamonds

-Placing any diamond tool (except a shovel) or armor piece on a stonecutter yields one diamond; diamond horse armor yields three diamonds.
+Placing any diamond tool (except a shovel), armor piece, or jukebox on a stonecutter yields one diamond; diamond horse armor yields three diamonds.

+#### Netherite

 Placing any netherite tool or armor piece on a stonecutter yields two netherite scrap.